-My name is Anna Brennan and I am the Director of New Frontiers Preschool.
+My name is Anna Brennan and I am the Owner of New Frontiers Preschool.
 I have a background in elementary education and outdoor programming that inspired and helped structure our unique school.
 In 2009 I received my Elementary Education and English degrees from UW-Madison.
 Throughout my time at the university and for a short while after graduation, I worked as the coordinator of a youth backpacking camp, leading children in nature-based programming in the backcountry of Durango, CO.
 After graduation, I began my teaching career in 4 and 5 year old preschool in Denver and then moved to Grafton and taught second and third grade for six years in a small public school district in the North Shore.
-In my time in the public schools, I focused on engaging, inclusive education that focused on Multiple Intelligences and nature incorporation and I was a nominee for the Kohl Teacher of the Year award.
-I am certified in Project Wild nature education and I have guest lectured at UWM and Alverno to pre-service teachers and presented on inclusive education at various conferences including the Milwaukee Urban Autism Summit.
+In my time in the public schools, I focused on engaging, inclusive education that focused on Multiple Intelligences and nature incorporation and I was a runner-up for the Kohl Teacher of the Year award.
+I have guest-lectured at UWM and Alverno to pre-service teachers and presented on inclusive education at various conferences including the Milwaukee Urban Autism Summit.

-Perhaps most importantly, I am the mother of two children, ages 2 and 3.
-I live in Fox Point with my husband Tim, my children: James and Sophie, and our black lab Bailey.
-I love any outdoor activities and we often hike at Lion’s Den park, Harringon Beach, and other great local spots.
-I can also be found swing dancing, writing children's literature, and just enjoying all of life's little moments!
+Perhaps most importantly, I am the mother of two children, both of whom attended New Frontiers!
+I love any outdoor activities and my family and I often hike at Lion’s Den park, Harrington Beach, and other great local spots.
+I can also be found swing dancing, writing children's literature, and just enjoying all of life's little moments.

 Holly Le May

-On the weekends I volunteer at the Wisconsin Humane Society in the Pets for Life program and as an animal care volunteer in cat lodging.
-In my free time, I enjoy doing yoga, Zumba, game nights with friends, hiking, cooking vegetarian meals, and attending local events in Milwaukee.
+When I am not busy with work, my two young children are my entire world.
+We enjoy our weekends together hiking, attending local events in Milwaukee, and walking our pitbull, Milo.
+In my sparse free time I enjoy doing yoga, Zumba, game nights with friends, and cooking vegetarian meals.
 I am also an avid traveler and plan on continuing to see this amazing world every chance I can get.
 Some of my favorite places I have traveled to are Italy, Greece, Spain, Hawaii, and Costa Rica.
 I currently reside in Milwaukee with my family.

 Our Teaching Staff